Cody Thompson (American football): Seattle Seahawks (second stint)

 Thompson was re-signed to the Seahawks practice squad on January 8, 2020.
 He signed a reserve/futures contract with the team on January 14, 2020.
 Thompson was waived on August 31, 2021, during final roster cuts and was re-signed to the practice squad the following day.
 He was elevated to the active roster on September 26, 2021, for the team's week 3 game against the Minnesota Vikings and made his NFL debut in the game.
 He signed a reserve/future contract with the Seahawks on January 10, 2022.
 He was placed on injured reserve on August 15, 2022.

+Thompson made the Seahawks final roster in 2023 as a special teamer and backup wide receiver.
+He was waived on September 27, 2023 and re-signed to the practice squad.
+On October 2, 2023, Thompson was elevated to the active roster, and caught his first regular-season NFL pass—a 10-yard reception against the New York Giants.
+He returned to the practice squad on October 16, 2023.
+Two days later, on October 18, 2023, Thompson was promoted to the active roster again.
+He was waived on October 31, and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Tampa Bay Buccaneers

+On June 6, 2024, Thompson signed with the Tampa Bay Buccaneers.
+He was released during roster cuts on August 27, 2024 and signed with the team's practice squad the next day.